Ian Nepomniachtchi: Early career

-Nepomniachtchi learned to play chess at the age of four.
+Nepomniachtchi learned to play chess at age four.
 His grandfather Boris Iosifovich Nepomniashchy (1929–1998) was a famous teacher and lyricist in Bryansk.
-Ian's first coaches were his uncle Igor Nepomniashchy, Valentin Evdokimenko, international master Valery Zilberstein and grandmaster Sergei Yanovsky.
-At the age of five, Ian moved to Bryansk with his first coach, Valentin Evdokimenko, and trained until Ian was thirteen.
+Nepomniachtchi's first coaches were his uncle Igor Nepomniashchy, Valentin Evdokimenko, international master Valery Zilberstein, and grandmaster Sergei Yanovsky.
+At age five, Nepomniachtchi moved to Bryansk with his first coach, Valentin Evdokimenko, and trained until Nepomniachtchi was 13.
 Under the guidance of his coach, he took part in the World and European Championships.

 Nepomniachtchi won the European Youth Chess Championship three times.
 In 2000, he won the under-10 category, and in 2001 and 2002, he came first in the U12 championship.
 In 2002, Nepomniachtchi also won the World Youth Chess Championship in the U12 category, edging out Magnus Carlsen on tiebreak score.

 2007–2009

 In 2007, he finished second in the C group of the Corus Chess Tournament in Wijk aan Zee earning his first grandmaster (GM) norm.
-Later that same year, Nepomniachtchi gained his second GM norm at the European Individual Chess Championship in Dresden.
+Later that year, Nepomniachtchi gained his second GM norm at the European Individual Chess Championship in Dresden.
 The third and final norm required for the GM title was won at the 5th Vanya Somov Memorial – World's Youth Stars tournament in Kirishi.
 Nepomniachtchi won the latter event, edging out Rauf Mamedov, Parimarjan Negi and Zaven Andriasian on tiebreak score.

 By winning the Aeroflot Open in Moscow in February 2008, he qualified for the 2008 Dortmund Sparkassen Chess Meeting.
 In this tournament, he shared second place after an undefeated run.
 In the same year, he also won the Ordix Open, a rapid chess tournament in Mainz.

 He won the gold medal in chess at the 2009 Maccabiah Games.

 2010–2011

 In 2010, in Rijeka, Nepomniachtchi won the European Individual Championship with a score of 9/11.
 Later the same year, in Moscow, he won the Russian Chess Championship, after defeating Sergey Karjakin in a playoff.

+At the Chess World Cup 2011, Nepomniachtchi defeated Isan Reynaldo Ortiz Suárez in the first round and Alexander Riazantsev in the second round in tiebreaks, but he lost to Gata Kamsky in the third round in tiebreaks.

 In November 2011, Nepomniachtchi tied for 3rd–5th with Vasily Ivanchuk and Sergey Karjakin in the category 22 Tal Memorial in Moscow.

 Nepomniachtchi's coach in 2011 was Vladimir Potkin.